0x20/spb/core/README.txt

             SET ROLE smarterspacebrain;
             CREATE SCHEMA smarterspacebrain;
             \q
+          if you want postgresql to listen on other interfaces that 'localhost', edit the file '/etc/postgresql/9.3/main/postgresql.conf'.
+Locate the line that starts with 'listen_addresses' and add the required interface to the list for example: listen_addresses = 'localhost,172.22.32.4'
           now edit pg_hba.conf (/etc/postgresql/9.3/main/pg_hba.conf) and insert the line "local  smarterspacebrain  smarterspacebrain  password"
-              insert it above the line "local all all peer" (!) sudo service postgresql restart
+              insert it above the line "local all all peer" (!) if you want to allow access from another interface, you'll have to add additional lines:
+              "host  smarterspacebrain  smarterspacebrain  172.22.32.4/24  password"
+          sudo service postgresql restart

 In order to update the database, execute: